 A reader should feel like the writer, as the writer is asked to stay out of the writing.
 We have been attempting 'Unseen Passages' or 'Reference to the Context' questions since our school age.
-There has been a lack of awareness and skills in us when we talk of comprehension task.
+There has been a lack of awareness and skills in us when we talk of comprehension tasks.
 We seldom respect the text assigned to us and never attempt to play the role of the writer.
 This doesn't suggest any obsession on the part of the reader but certainly recommends a sincere attempt to know what exactly the writer is up to.

 Complete Comprehension of the written piece is possible only when a concentrated reading is done.
-But, being in the age of competitiveness, reading has turned itself to ‘Smarter Ways’ from the harder ways.
+But, being in the age of competitiveness, reading has turned into ‘Smarter Ways’ from the harder ways.
 As we discussed Skimming and Scanning in another article, we realise that reading comprehension goes in sync with the ‘Purpose and Priority of Reading’.
 In examinations, the candidates are to give an objective understanding within the short span of time given.
-The generalised ways have turned into standardized methods and techniques.
+The generalised ways have turned into standardised methods and techniques.

 The most famous and commonly implemented method of attempting a task/question on Reading Comprehension is: